hydra/pnpconvert/README.md

 * apply rotation/mirroring to panel, fiducials, currently rotation/mirroring only applies to components.
 * Set units for SVG display
 * Replace specific components by reference designator.
+* Display a summary of applied substitutions maybe instead of, or addition to, all the per-refdes component substitutions, include list of refdes that the substitutions applied to.
+* Display a summary of applied mappings maybe instead of, or addition to, all the per-refdes component mappings, include list of refdes that the mappings applied to.

 # DPVToGoogleSheets